 (Tip: Use a paper or plastic bag and rubber band over drying blooms to catch seeds)

 Sow echinacea seeds in the early spring in flats outdoors or in the greenhouse, and transplant seedlings out to the garden or field in mid-spring (middle of May in our area).
-Starting earlier, and transplanting twice into progressively bigger containers will result in a much better rooted transplant, which will probably flower in the first year.
+Starting earlier and transplanting twice into progressively bigger containers will result in a much better-rooted transplant, which will probably flower in the first year.
 It is fairly easy to seed this plant directly in the garden or field.
 Sow the seed shallowly in the early to mid-spring.
 Keep moist.
-Once the plants are up, you must stay on top of the weeds, and thin to 1 foot spacing after the second set of leaves has formed.
+Once the plants are up, you must stay on top of the weeds and thin to 1-foot spacing after the second set of leaves has formed.
 It likes full sun, plenty of water, and rich, limey soil.
 This is the species best suited to varied growing conditions, whether coastal or mountain, east or west.
-It is easy to grow, and produces on the average 1/2 pound of fresh root by the dormant period following the second year of growth.
+It is easy to grow and produces, on average, 1/2 pound of fresh root by the dormant period following the second year of growth.
 Plant 1 foot apart.
 Flowers 3 to 4 feet tall.
 Planting: Sow outdoors 1/2″ deep when a light frost is still possible.
 Seeds will germinate in 10-20 days.

-Coneflower prefers full sun to light shade and well-drained average soil.
+Echinacea seeds prefer full sun to light shade and well-drained average soil.
 Tolerates heat and drought.
 Flowers reliably the first year from seed if sown early.